barrya0/Computer-Systems-Projects/proj_1_final/readme.md

 ### Course Project 1: Cache and Memory Performance Profiling

-Please refer to the pdf ACSYS_proj1 for detailed information on project purpose/description.
+Please refer to the pdf ACSYS_proj1 for detailed information on project purpose/description and details on my experiments.